pamdesilva/fcc-weatherapp/README.md

 # Local Weather App ☔️

-Shows you what the weather in your area is.
+See what the weather and temperature in your area is.
 [See demo](https://weather.pamela.io/)

 ### Features